 Yet, the popularity of permaculture and an interest in urban harvesting is bringing the idea of edible pindo fruit back into vogue once again.

 About Pindo Palm Tree Fruit

 The pindo palm is also called the jelly palm due to the fact that the edible fruit has lots of pectin in it.
 They are also called wine palms in some regions, those that make a cloudy but heady wine from the fruit.

 The tree itself is a medium sized palm with pinnate palm leaves that arch towards the trunk.
-It attains heights of between 15-20 feet (4.5-6 m.).
+It attains heights of between 15 and 20 feet (5-6 m.).
 In the late spring, a pink flower emerges from amongst the palm leaves.
 In the summer, the tree fruits and is laden with yellow/orange fruit that’s about the size of a cherry.

 Descriptions of the flavor of the fruit vary, but generally speaking, it appears to be both sweet and tart.
 The fruit is sometimes described as slightly fibrous with a large seed that tastes like a combination between a pineapple and an apricot.
 When ripe, the fruit drops to the ground.